-These are stressful and challenging times for everyone and the University is committed to supporting the health and wellbeing of all staff and students.
+The University of Brighton is committed to supporting the health and wellbeing of all staff and students.
 If you feel you need support right now or are interested in building practices that will help to keep you steady further down the line, there is a wealth of resources at your fingertips.

 The Doctoral College also recommends The Wellbeing Thesis.
 Developed by the University of Derby, King’s College London and Student Minds this free, online resource offers support for PGR wellbeing, learning and research.